Yoga Styles

 Align & Flow

 This is a mindful movement practice that incorporates meditation and pranayama.
 It will be a moderate pace of practice and options will be provided for all levels of practitioners; some yoga experience is recommended.
-We will workshop a different posture each week that may take a different shape for each individual depending on accessibility and mobility.
 The intention of this class is to move thoughtfully and slowly enough to offer alignment instruction to build functional, sustainable movement patterns that increase the health and wellbeing of each practitioner, but quickly enough to build heat, strength, and stamina.
-The concept of stages of “krama” will be explored, and key actions for each posture workshopped will be incorporated into the body through the practice.

 site ID